 There can be evangelism committees at a judicatory level (such as the Presbytery) or at the local church level.

 I have served on such an Evangelism Committee for several years.
 I have been the moderator of it.

 Our role was to help the local church with its evangelism efforts.
 We did not do the evangelism work, but provided resources, workshops, and training.

 - sponsor Evangelism Training conferences and workshops about evangelism,

 - sponsor Virtual Evangelism or Hospitality Training seminars for the region.

 - talk with churches that are doing successful outreach,

-- help serve as a network of information about what is working and where.
+- serve as a network of information about what is working and where.

-- Connected presenters with various Evangelism Training workshops on evangelism methods.
+- Connect presenters of various Evangelism Training workshops on evangelism methods.

-- Organized conferences about evangelism and all the various breakouts.
+- Organize conferences about evangelism and all the various breakouts.